WhatsApp

 Reinforces the palate to lessen collapse and vibration during breathing.

-FAQs about Sleep Apnoea in Singapore
+FAQs about Sleep Apnea in Singapore

 Snoring occurs when tissues in the throat vibrate due to partially blocked airflow.
-Sleep apnoea, on the other hand, involves repeated pauses in breathing that can lower oxygen levels and disturb sleep.
+Sleep apnea, on the other hand, involves repeated pauses in breathing that can lower oxygen levels and disturb sleep.
 Learn more about ENT snoring.

 If you or someone close to you notices loud snoring, pauses in breathing during sleep, or excessive daytime tiredness, it may be time to seek a medical assessment.
 Persistent morning headaches, mood changes, or difficulty concentrating are also signs that should not be ignored.

-In some mild cases, weight reduction or lifestyle adjustments may lessen symptoms, but sleep apnoea does not usually resolve without medical attention.
+In some mild cases, weight reduction or lifestyle adjustments may lessen symptoms, but sleep apnea does not usually resolve without medical attention.
 A formal diagnosis is often needed to understand the severity and guide treatment.

 Doctors use clinical evaluation and sleep studies to confirm the condition.
 This may include an overnight polysomnography in a sleep lab or a home sleep test to measure breathing and oxygen levels.

-Sleep Apnea Doctor / Surgeon in Singapore
+Book a Consultation for Sleep Apnea Treatment in Singapore

 Home